 As with all medications, it’s important to weigh the benefits and risks and to consider whether any less harmful alternatives exist to address your symptoms naturally.
 In terms of acid reflux, a simple change in diet and lifestyle habits can resolve your heartburn symptoms, and eliminate your reliance on acid-reducing drugs and their harmful side effects.
 The foods I’ve found that contribute most to acid reflux are gluten, dairy, alcohol, caffeine, and fried foods.

 Avoiding the foods mentioned above, as well as adopting stress-relieving strategies such as yoga or meditation, can help ease the symptoms of acid reflux.
-Some people who have acid reflux actually have low stomach acid and may benefit from HCL supplementation for supporting optimal stomach pH.
+Some people who have acid reflux actually have low stomach acid and may benefit from supplementing with Gut Restore with Betaine and HCL to support optimal stomach pH.

 How to Repair a Leaky Gut and Take Back Your Health

 In this world where there is a pill for every ill, it can feel as though medications are a necessary evil.
 You may be convinced you just have to live with their side effects.
 Remember that you DO have other options and you are empowered to make informed choices about the types of medications that you take.

 You CAN use the safer alternatives and lifestyle changes that I’ve mentioned, plus the steps listed below, to restore your gut health and strengthen your immune system.

 If you’ve ever taken or are currently taking any of the medications discussed in this article, I recommend following my 4R approach to repair your gut: